manuganji/indiestack/components/forms/README.md

 This implementation leverages JsonForms.

 Presently we just need to override the styles.
 If that's not enough, we can clone the renderers from the vannilla implementation and achieve exactly what we want.
+Reference: https://github.com/eclipsesource/jsonforms/blob/master/packages/vanilla-renderers/Styles.md

 So the order is: